joanamarquees/andre_portfolio/README.md

 A few things I kept in mind throughout:

 - **Designed around the person, not the template.** Rather than dropping André's content into a generic layout, I build something more "arcade" vibes, with a tone of orange because that's his favorite color.
+- **Scroll-controlled project stacking.** The most challenging part of the project was the highlighted projects section.
+It uses scroll-driven animations to simulate computer windows stacking on top of each other.
+Each project card layers in as the user scrolls, giving it a tactile, almost OS-like feel that matches the arcade aesthetic.

 ---